jierui-cell/sedimix/README.md

 ### Explanation of `config.yaml` Parameters:

-1. **ref_genome**:
+1. **memory_mb**:
-   - Path to the reference genome FASTA file.
+   - Maximum memory (in megabytes) allocated to the pipeline.
+This should align with the max_memory parameter in the snakemake command.
-   - Example: "/path/to/reference.fa"
+   - Example: 200000 (around 200 GB)

 2. **threads**:
    - Number of threads to use for parallel processing.
 This should align with the n_cores parameter in the snakemake command.